sosise/sosise-docs/documentation/unifiers.md

 > Please visit [validator website](https://github.com/mikeerickson/validatorjs) for full documentation.

 ## Usage
-Now let's see in a example how to use unifiers in `controller`:
+Now let's see in an example how to use unifiers in `controller`:

 ```typescript
 import { Request, Response, NextFunction } from 'express';